emteknetnz/silverstripe-dev-build-benchmark/README.md

 There are two reports available:

-A) A `dev/build summary` report (`DevBuildBenchmarkSummary`) showing the total time taken queries, which are grouped together.
+A) A `dev/build summary` report (`DevBuildBenchmarkSummary`) showing the total time in seconds taken for queries, which are grouped together.
 This is enabled by default.
-B) If configured to do so, a `dev/build queries` report (`DevBuildBenchmarkQuery`) will show the time taken for each `dev/build` run.
+B) If configured to do so, a `dev/build queries` report (`DevBuildBenchmarkQuery`) will show the time taken in seconds for each `dev/build` run.
 This is useful for identifying slow queries individual that may be affecting the performance of your application.

 > [!WARNING]
 > The `dev/build queries` report will show **ALL** database queries run during `dev/build`.
 It must must enabled via the `DatabaseAdminExtension.store_query_data` configuration option.
 This is disabled by default.